Ensured security through governance.

-Dexis provides monitoring and evaluation services and produces focused, informed recommendations for Department of State regional bureaus to help shape SGI programmatic decisions.
-These include the Bureaus of Near Eastern and South Asian Affairs (NEA) and the Bureau of African Affairs (AF), as well as functional bureaus including the Bureau of Counterterrorism, Bureau of International Narcotics and Law Enforcement Affairs (INL), and the Bureau of Political-Military Affairs (PM).
-Dexis provides consistent, systematic reporting on program performance and informs the SGI coordination office on program impact.
-Dexis also develops processes for managing SGI data and providing usable products to communicate results to senior management and Congress.
+Dexis provided monitoring and evaluation services and produced focused, informed recommendations for Department of State regional bureaus to help shape SGI programmatic decisions.
+These included the Bureaus of Near Eastern and South Asian Affairs (NEA) and the Bureau of African Affairs (AF), as well as functional bureaus including the Bureau of Counterterrorism, Bureau of International Narcotics and Law Enforcement Affairs (INL), and the Bureau of Political-Military Affairs (PM).
+Dexis provided consistent, systematic reporting on program performance and informed the SGI coordination office on program impact.
+Dexis also developed processes for managing SGI data and providing usable products to communicate results to senior management and Congress.

-Dexis has conducted field assessments and conducted interviews with ministers, officers, and other members of partner nation governments and militaries Ghana, Kenya, Mali, Niger, and Nigeria.
-The Dexis team is establishing data collection protocols with U.S. Government and partner nation stakeholders across a wide range of sectors, including the security sector (border security entities and the national police), the Ministry of Finance, the Ministry of Justice, the defense services (Army, Navy, Air Force), and civil society.
-Dexis also has provided substantive analysis for Department of State and other strategic-level forums on security sector assistance and formally presented on monitoring and evaluation at regional seminars.
-Dexis personnel have been sought out by other teams in the Africa Bureau for their programming and subject matter expertise, and have worked to iterate on SGI processes in regional contexts outside of their country portfolio.
+Dexis conducted field assessments and interviewed ministers, officers, and other members of partner nation governments and militaries in Ghana, Kenya, Mali, Niger, and Nigeria.
+The Dexis team established data collection protocols with U.S. Government and partner nation stakeholders across a wide range of sectors, including the security sector (border security entities and the national police), the Ministry of Finance, the Ministry of Justice, the defense services (Army, Navy, Air Force), and civil society.
+Dexis also provided substantive analysis for Department of State and other strategic-level forums on security sector assistance and formally presented on monitoring and evaluation at regional seminars.
+Dexis personnel were sought out by other teams in the Africa Bureau for their programming and subject matter expertise, and worked to iterate on SGI processes in regional contexts outside of their country portfolio.